 3. Populate the image title, description, and ALT text

-This next step shouldn’t be too advanced for anyone familiar with standard SEO practices and optimizing image ALT tags.
+This next step shouldn’t be too advanced for anyone familiar with standard on-page SEO practices and optimizing image ALT tags.
 Once uploaded to the site, we’ll want to include the Image Title, Description, and ALT text – all to be aligned with our target keyword phrase.

 Because most of us are using CMS platforms like WordPress, this option is available under the image’s settings, or immediately upon uploading.
 There’s really nothing to it; simply populate each of these fields to reflect the same keyword phrase we used to optimize the image properties.
 And voila!